 How to Use Google's New Showcase Shopping Ads (First Click Free!)

-Google – never afraid of change – has announced plenty of changes coming to AdWords soon.
+Google – never afraid of change – has announced plenty of changes coming to Google Ads (formerly known as Google AdWords) soon.
 To name a few examples, shopping advertisers recently got new abilities to target their shopping ads with customer match for shopping campaigns and better ways to convert their customers with the new ‘Purchase on Google’ beta.

 But Google upped their game this week when they revealed a brand-new ad format just for shopping campaigns – Showcase Shopping ads.

-The newest ad format was silently snuck into AdWords this week and is one of many features that you can only access in the new AdWords Interface, which is currently in beta and rolling out to customers.
+The newest ad format was silently snuck into Google Ads this week and is one of many features that you can only access in the new Google Ads Interface, which is currently in beta and rolling out to customers.